seamusriordan/PREX-counting/README.md

 # PREX-counting
 Reconstruction and analysis code for PREX counting mode

-This code is presently independent of TreeSearch library
+This code is is built against the TreeSearch library at $TREESEARCH

 https://github.com/JeffersonLab/TreeSearch/

-This code also requires a modification to the present analyzer to handle the data sizes in bank decoding

 Contains:
     MPDModule
     Decoder for MPD/APV25 used for GEMs

-    replay.C
+    MPD GEM Classes
+    Decoding, clustering, hit-finding based on TreeSearch::GEMPlane

+    replay/replay.C
     Example driver script for analysis of GEM data

-    GEM Classes
-    General classes for GEM informatoin

-    db_*
+    DB/db_*
     Example databases for classes